SoftUni-Internal/interactive-content/RO/02-Objects-and-Classes/05-Homework.md

 ## Output
-As **output**, you need to print all of the elements, ordered exactly in the way specified above.
+You need to print all of the elements, ordered exactly in the way specified above.

 **The format is:**